grafana/grafana-opentelemetry-starter/README.md

 <dependency>
     <groupId>com.grafana</groupId>
     <artifactId>grafana-opentelemetry-starter</artifactId>
-    <version>1.3.0</version>
+    <version>1.3.1</version>
 </dependency>
 ```

 ## Configuration

-Finally, configure your application.yaml or application.properties either for Grafana Cloud or Grafana Agent.
+Finally, configure your application.yaml (or application.properties) either for Grafana Cloud OTLP Gateway or Grafana Agent.

-### Grafana Cloud
+### Grafana Cloud OTLP Gateway

 > ⚠️ Please use the Grafana Agent configuration for production use cases.

+The easiest setup is to use the Grafana Cloud OTLP Gateway, because you don't need to run any service to transport
+the telemetry data to Grafana Cloud.
+The Grafana Cloud OTLP Gateway is a managed service that is available in all Grafana Cloud plans.

+If you're just getting started with Grafana Cloud, you can [sign up for permanent free plan](https://grafana.com/products/cloud/).

+1. Click on "Details" button in the "Grafana" section on https://grafana.com/profile/org
+2. Copy "Instance ID" and "Zone" into the application.yaml below
+3. On the left side, click on "Security" and then on "API Keys"
+4. Click on "Create API Key" (MetricsPublisher role) and copy the key into the application.yaml below

 application.yaml: